 But for things we don’t do regularly, it’s a little harder to get those rules of thumb working in our favour.
 Designing and installing a flat pack kitchen is definitely one of those ‘not done regularly’ parts of life.

-But for us at Kitchen Shack, it is part of our day-to-day.
-So, we’ve put together a few rules of thumb about the best way to plan a flat pack kitchen.
+But for us at Kitchen Shack, it is easier with fully assembled products.
+Here we’ve put together a few rules of thumb about the best way to plan a flat pack kitchen.

 Tried and True Triangles

 When we talk about a triangle in your flat pack kitchen, we’re not suggesting an unconventionally shaped island bench!
 A kitchen triangle is a guide between the three main work areas in any kitchen.
 These areas are the cooking areas, the sink, and the fridge.

 The idea is to have each of these areas separated and ideally, opposite the other two.
 That creates a natural spacing in the kitchen, and also allows a person to work in one area without blocking access to another area.

 It should be noted that the concept of the triangle originated when the main appliances were the sink, fridge, stove & cooktop.
 These days, we use a lot more appliances – from a dishwasher to microwave ovens and even coffee machines.
 So while the concept of a triangle serves as a handy reference point these days it is a little out of date.
 The main thing to remember is having a work area that flows for the main things you do in your kitchen as well as plenty of bench space for food preparation.

 Functionality is critical in a well designed kitchen.
 Think what best suits your needs and how you want to use the existing space.
 Even make a list of all the features you would like to keep and the new ones you would like to add.
 Think storage, preparation and cooking.